Sitecore-Hackathon/2018-Go-Horse/documentation/README.md

 **Category:** xConnect
 Purpose: The Module automatically tracks all tweets for a specified #hashtag and identify accounts that interact with it and import them to xDB.
-This module helps marketers to identify the profile of each user along with their engagement with the #hashtag, e.g. if someone twitts on #schackthon, visit the website , and fill in a VisitUs Form , then we can match the user to a given persona and show personalized content.
+This module helps marketers to identify the profile of each user along with their engagement with the #hashtag, e.g. if someone tweets on #schackthon, visit the website, and fill in a "Visit Us" Form, then we can match the user to a given persona and show personalized content.

 ## Pre-requisites
-- Sitecore 9 Update 1
+- Sitecore 9 Update-1
 - xConnect must be properly installed and configured (Sitecore 9 post build steps)

 ## Installation